rdgrainger/ROCO_224/ProgrammingIndustrialRobots/Programming_Industrial_Robots.md

 The software that that we will be using, for the task previously mentioned, is Visual Components Premium 4.0 (previously 3D Automate).

-This is a manufacturing simulation package that enables us to 'virtualize'a factory enviroment.
+This is a manufacturing simulation package that enables us to 'virtualize' a factory enviroment.
 The software allows us to import objects, such as the Mitubishi robot arm and various other components, to test a program safely and efficiently with a 3D simulation before implementing it in a real world enviroment.

 https://www.visualcomponents.com/